 - If you want to see a bigger selection of Netflix errors and their solutions, bookmark our extensive Netflix Errors Hub.

 Error M7121-1331-P7 arises for some users when they try to stream Netflix videos.
 When that error occurs, users can’t watch Netflix movies.

 The error typically arises for users utilizing browsers (often Chrome) for Netflix video streams.
 Thus, it is often a browser issue.

 First, check if Netflix is down.
 To check if Flix might be down, open Downdetector in a browser.
 The Downdetector page for Netflix will tell you if there’s a general server issue.
 If there is, wait for a few days.

 2. Open Netflix with a supported browser

-Make sure you’re utilizing Flix with a supported browser.
-Google Chrome, Internet Explorer, Edge, Mozilla Firefox, Opera, and Safari are Netflix’s supported browsers.
+Make sure you’re utilizing Netflix with a supported browser.
+Opera, Google Chrome, Internet Explorer, Edge, Mozilla Firefox, and Safari are Netflix’s supported browsers.